angeloprobst/sheetgo/README.md

  * Debug mode: off
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```
-Keep this terminal open and run a new terminal window to run the tests.
+Keep this terminal open and run a new terminal window to execute the tests.

 ### Tests